Published 2020-10-24.

 AWS EC2 T2.medium

-Permanent storage can either be on S3 or an EBS volume, which can easily be mounted.
 This article shows how all this can be done via the command line.
-I also provide an interactive bash script for automating this process.
+I also provide an interactive bash script for automating the process of obtaining and releasing an EC2 spot instance.

 and jq